ergest/sql_patterns/Book/chap7.md

 And this is what the final DAG looks like.
 We have elements that we can use to build other queries without starting from scratch.
 ![[dbt_final_report_dag.png]]

+With that we wrap up this chapter on dbt patterns.
+In the next chapter we'll see a few more "odds and ends" patterns that didn't fit anywhere else.